Regulation of self-driving cars: Germany

 Germany is a signatory country to the Vienna Convention.

 In July 2021, the "Federal Act Amending the Road Traffic Act and the Compulsory Insurance Act" came into effect.

 The Act allows motor vehicles with autonomous driving capabilities, meaning vehicles that can perform driving tasks independently without a person driving, in specified operating areas on public roads.
 Provisions about autonomous driving in appropriate operating areas correspond to Level 4.
 Moreover, the new German legislation has major implications for dilemmatic situations.
 This includes for example the non-discrimination principle that applies to unavoidable crash situations.
 Moreover, the act elaborates on the technical requirements of autonomous vehicles, including a software system that can operate without permanent supervision of the technical oversight or driver, contains an accident mitigation and reduction system and can initiate a “minimal-risk state.”

 In February 2022, the Federal Ministry for Digital and Transport (BMDV) submitted the "Ordinance on the Approval and Operation of Motor Vehicles with Autonomous Driving Functions in Specified Operating Areas - Autonomous Vehicles Approval and Operation Ordinance (AFGBV)" to the German Bundesrat for approval.

-Legislation in North America

-Canada
+Switzerland

+Switzerland is a signatory country to the Vienna Convention.

+On December 13 2024, Switzerland defined the ordonnance sur la conduite automatisée.
+According to article 53, this ordonnance should enter into force on 1 march 2025.

-Canada is a non-signatory country to the Vienna Convention.
+Legislation in North America CanadaCanada is a non-signatory country to the Vienna Convention.

 At the federal level, "The Motor Vehicle Safety Act" regulates about motor vehicles which was last amended in February 2020.

 In August 2021, Transport Canada released the "Guidelines for Testing Automated Driving Systems in Canada" Version 2.0.